 Although singing was her passion, she still worked toward earning a degree in child psychology, with a minor in family studies at the University of Tennessee.
-Never losing sight of her objective, she applied to be a USO Girl with the USO Show Troupe of metropolitan New York during her senior year of college.
+Never losing sight of her objective, she applied as a performer with the USO Show Troupe of Metropolitan New York during her senior year of college.
 Even though her application was late, she was invited to audition in the Big Apple and was later accepted.
 “Up till today, it was the most rewarding thing I’ve ever done,” she states.

-It’s actually striking how many similarities there are between LeKae and the legendary songstress.
+It’s actually striking how many similarities there are between LeKae and the legendary singer.
 When she talks, she unconsciously mimics Ross’ mannerisms, from subtle hand gestures to flirty half-smiles.
-“Here was this thin, young African-American girl, and all she wanted to do was sing,” Lekae states.
+“Here was this thin, young African American girl, and all she wanted to do was sing,” Lekae states.
 “There are certain things that we can do through life that feel like the perfect fit, and, for me, that was her character.”

 The show premiered on April 14, 2013, and quickly became a massive Broadway hit that generated widespread critical acclaim.
 For her portrayal of Ross in Motown, Lekae has been nominated for a Grammy in 2014 and a Tony Award for Best Actress in a Musical in 2013, as well as a number of other honors.
 Life, it seemed, was finally coming together for the ambitious actress, but bad news was already looming on the horizon.